jaedlund/me134_explorer/README.md

 See [lab3_prelab.pdf](./lab3_prelab.pdf) for instructions on running in stage.
 Instructions for running on the real robot are below.

 In addition to what's described in the lab3_prelab.pdf I have added command line options to the me134_explorer.py.
 Included in those options (see below) is a --strategy option.
 This allows you to change the default strategy from FindClosestFrontier (which fails because it would crash the robot into a wall) to FindRandomEmptySpace (which just finds a random empty square of 2*safety_radius_m meters by 2*safety_radius_m meters.
 You are expected to write an algorithm that explores the map more efficiently than FindRandomEmptySpace.

-The global_cost_map doesn't seem to update regularly so I've turned off it's plotting by default.
-You're free to use it if you can figure out how to read the updates.
+Your algorithm is also expected to safely explore the space without running into obstacles or unknown space (which could contain obstacles).
+Find a safe place to view unknown space without touching it.
+Not all unknown space will be reachable or viewable.
+Ideally your algorithm would ignore non-reachable frontiers.

+After June 5, 2018 global_cost_map_updates are subscribed to and
+processed.
+Note that the cost map only gives you the cost from known obstacles.
+You will have to figure out how to avoid unknown spaces your self.
+You can also make the costmap your self from the map and add your own cost for unknown areas.
+(In fact for teaching purposes, consider not using the global_cost_map at all and make your own.)

 ```
 $ rosrun me134_explorer me134_explorer.py --help